ryan-xin/tictactoe/README.md

 ### Unfixed Bugs ###

 * 4x4 AI mode is not working.
 Still needs to write the MiniMax algorithm;
-* Still need to add the a feature to control player turn during online game.
+* Still need to add the a feature to control player turn during online game;
-* White border on Safari when click New Game or Restart
+* White border on Safari when click New Game or Restart;
+* It's not mobile-responsive currently.

 ### Tech Used ###